 Maggie Wallem Rowe is a national speaker, dramatist and freelance writer from the Chicago area who also works fulltime as a Senior Publicist for Tyndale House Publishers.
 The former Director of Women’s Ministries for Vision New England, Maggie has contributed to over ten books including numerous devotional Bibles for women.
 As the author of several original one-woman dramas, she has traveled extensively throughout the United States speaking at conferences and retreats.
 In 2014 Maggie received her Master’s degree in Biblical Studies from Wheaton Graduate School.
-Her greatest blessings are Mike, her husband and pastor of 40 years, their three adult children, two children-in-love and two grandchildren.
-Her guilty pleasures include eating French macarons, reading literary novels, and learning to play the drums.
+Her greatest blessings are Mike, her husband and pastor of 42 years, their three adult children, two children-in-love and three grandchildren.
+Maggie is currently writing her first book, due from NavPress in the spring of 2020.

 MORE THAN YOU CARE TO KNOW